Vinnie Ferrari

-Kevin Olmstead was an independent professional wrestler and manager known as Vinnie Ferrari.
+Kevin Olmstead is an independent professional wrestling referee and former manager/wrestler known as Vinnie Ferrari.
 He also was a candidate for president of the United States.

 A former radio personality in the Elmira-Corning, New York, market, he became a ring announcer for the United States Wrestling Federation after his station booked the USWF for a 1996 radio promotion.